lividhen/lividhen.github.io/_tabs/start.md

 ### Steps
 1. Download and extract HMRT.
-2. Make a copy of your home menu and name it `HomeMenu.cia`
+2. Make a copy of your home menu, name it `HomeMenu.cia` and place it in the same directory as the HMRT script.
 3. Open the HMRT script for your OS (bat is windows, sh is Linux and Mac)
     - The windows version of HMRT can have some issues.
 If you run into any just use the Linux sh script in WSL.
 4. Select option `1` to extract your home menu CIA.